 “I had it made up from them.
 Remember, I asked you if it was quite the thing to break the necklaces up?
 They were so heavy, but the diamonds were really very fine.”

 “Oh yes, of course it was right for you to do it.
 Jewellery is often remodelled with each generation.”

 “That was what Ross said, too.
 So I had two of them made over into this one, and one each for Clowance and Isabella.”
-She gurgled with laughter.
+She chuckled with laughter.
 “One of them was the one that was supposed to have been given to her by Marshall Ney.
-I feel it’s a sort of recompense – is that the word? – for the dreadful time we had in Paris back in '15, the three months they deprived me of Ross.”
+I feel it’s a sort of recompense – is that the word? – for the three months they deprived me of Ross after that beast came back.”
 She patted the diamonds at her throat.
-“I think I may have one of the others split into one each for Cuby and Rachel.”
+“I think I may have one of the others split for Rachel and Cuby.”

 The other ladies had started to drift away, and they followed them down the stairs.